Skip to contents

 4 Notes

-1. When there are missing values in the data, the suggestion we have for now is to preprocess the dataset (such as deletion, imputing, etc.) to obtain a dataset without missingness, then apply the package.
-For general methodology development regarding missing values, we save it for future research work.
+1. When there are missing values in the data, preprocess the dataset (deletion, imputation, etc.) to obtain a complete dataset before applying the package.

 References